China's burgeoning economy

 China's economy has changed substantially since the foundation of the People's Republic in 1949.
 Saddled with enormous war debt the Communist regime rejected the capitalist market during the intense period of internal restructuring.
-It was classified as a 'Third World' economy with widespread poverty and famine.
+It was then classified as a 'Third World' economy with widespread poverty and famine.
 Hyper-inflation had wiped out any savings, the new currency was introduced in 1955 with a revaluation of 1 new yuan replacing 10,000 old yuan.
 During this time Hong Kong's economy flourished.
 It was only in the 1980's that Deng Xiaoping's China began to permit private enterprise and accept some of the rigors of the international markets.

 For many years the value of the Renminbi ➚ was pegged to the value of the US dollar.
 After much diplomatic wrangling the value is now allowed to float within narrow bounds against a basket of currencies.
 This has eased American concerns about an undervalued Chinese currency that was making imports from China cheap, and therefore trading unfair.

-The Renminbi will soon become an international reserve currency ➚ in 2016 making China a major trading nation and join America; Britain; the Eurozone; Japan and Switzerland as trusted financial nations.
+The Renminbi became an international reserve currency ➚ in 2016 making China a major trading nation and joins America; Britain; the Eurozone; Japan and Switzerland as trusted financial nations.

-Hong Kong and Macau, as former European colonies, still maintain their own currencies: the Hong Kong dollar and the Macanese pataca ➚.
-Under the 'one country, two systems' policy these former colonies can continue to use their own currencies for up to 50 years after they became part of the PRC in 1997 and 1999 respectively.
+Hong Kong and Macau, as former European colonies, still retain their own currencies: the Hong Kong dollar and the Macanese pataca ➚.
+Under the ‘one country, two systems’ policy these former colonies can continue to use their own currencies for up to 50 years after they became part of the PRC in 1997 and 1999 respectively.
 The Macau pataca is pegged in value to the Hong Kong dollar which in turn in loosely pegged to the US Dollar.